jmreel/Pewlett-Hackard-Analysis/README.md

 ## Project Overview:

-Pewlett Hackard is a large company that is been around for a long time.
+Pewlett Hackard is a large company that has been around for a long time.
 They are looking for employees who meet their retirement package criteria and they want to know which positions will need to be filled in the near future.
 Pewlett Hackard provided six csv files with various information regarding employment.
 By using data from all six csv files and SQL, those similar columns can be joined together.
 Four new tables were created: Retirement Titles, Unique Titles, Retiring Titles, and Mentorship Eligibility.
 With the information provided Pewlett Hackard will be able to know who will be retiring soon and who will qualify for the mentoring program.

 ## Results: